Flow escorted Aura home.

 "Is that all?" she asked, shocked by the simplicity.

-"For now... see you in class tomorrow."
-Veil answered cheerily, then he restarted his walk.
+"For now... well, bye.
+See you in class tomorrow," Veil answered cheerily, then he restarted his walk.

 Flow turned the opposite way, skipping home and humming her favorite song.

 "Good morning."
 He smirked, but didn't reply.
-Flow waited for a while, but when he continued to ignore her, her face reddened and she burst into the shop to order her drink.
-Veil's eyes trailed after her and he covered his mouth to stifle his laughs.
+Flow waited for a while, but when he continued to ignore her, her face reddened, and she burst into the shop to order her drink.
+Veil's eyes trailed after her, and he covered his mouth to stifle his laughter.

-Later at class, Veil gave Mr. Falcon the good news, which brought the man close to tears.
+Later in class, Veil gave Mr. Falcon the good news, which brought the man close to tears.

 "Fine," Veil replied nonchalantly, leaving the room to change.